cogrow4/NixVale/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
 This means you are free to use, modify, and distribute this software, but any derivative works must also be distributed under the same license terms.

-## Security

-If you discover a security vulnerability within Nixvale, please send an e-mail to security@nixvale.com.
-All security vulnerabilities will be promptly addressed.